BiggestChris/Inversity-Learner-Guidebot/README.md

 /static - this contains static styling data, primarily Inversity favicon and logo and the site CSS (site uses Bootstrap by default)

-NOTES: The app seems to work fine when run locally, but deployment to Render seems to create issues with the API call to GitHub.
-Due to time constraints I've not been able to resolve this (deployment here: https://inversity-learner-guidebot.onrender.com/).
+NOTES: The deployment to Render necessitated creating a GitHub read-only token on User repos (deployment here: https://inversity-learner-guidebot.onrender.com/).
+Locally, the token wasn't needed but once on render it rate limits all API calls from render without a token, hence the code was updated to reflect this.